Dacula in Gwinnett County, Georgia — The American South (South Atlantic)

 Other nearby markers.
 At least 8 other markers are within 5 miles of this markerHog Mountain Baptist Church (approx. 0.6 miles away); Elisha Winn House (approx. 2.3 miles away); Stone Structures (approx. 2.6 miles away); Old Oak Tree (approx. 3 miles away); Karina Miller Nature Preserve (approx. 3.2 miles away); Little Mulberry Park (approx. 3.3 miles away); The Dr. William Hinton House (approx. 3.7 miles away); Chesser-Williams House (approx. 4.2 miles away).
 Touch for a list and map of all markers in Dacula.

 More about this marker.
 This marker replaced an earlier marker of the same title and similar text on this location erected by the Georgia Historical Commission.
 A marker erected by the W.P.A in the 1930s also stood here until recently.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on January 15, 2010, by David Seibert of Sandy Springs, Georgia.
-This page has been viewed 1,539 times since then and 60 times this year.
+This page was last revised on October 21, 2020.
+It was originally submitted on January 15, 2010, by David Seibert of Sandy Springs, Georgia.
+This page has been viewed 1,667 times since then and 30 times this year.
 Photos: 1, 2, 3. submitted on January 15, 2010, by David Seibert of Sandy Springs, Georgia. • Craig Swain was the editor who published this page.